How To Grow and Care for the Adorable Pickle Plant

 Soil Considerations for Delosperma echinatum

 Although pickle plants aren’t super fussy about their soil, if you want your plant to really thrive, use a rich, well-draining soil.
-A cactus or succulent soil mixed with coarse sand or perlite is a good option.
+A cactus-like or succulent soil mixed with coarse sand or perlite is a good option.

 Pickle Plant Propagation